Doldas/matrixer-rts-performance-analyzer/README.md

 ### Dependencies
 - Gradle
+- Maven
-- JDK >11
+- JDK 11

 ### Build and run
 1. Clone the repo to a local directory and open it.
-2. Assemble the tool and the agent using `gradlew assemble` or `gradlew build`.
-   The latter will run the tests in the process.
+2. open up a terminal and execute `./install.sh`
-3. Run the tool using `gradlew run --args "<options>"`, see below for available `<options>`.
+3. Run the tool using `./gradlew run --args "<options>"`, see below for available `<options>`.

 ### Synopsis